 Hedgehogs are easy going, non-aggressive and not attention seekers.
 They are great pets that can be handled by anyone and well adjusted hedgies go to strangers with ease.
 If you are going to be gone on vacation for a week they normally won’t miss you.
 When you come back they will willingly go to you as if you never left.

-They are very easy to keep as pets, all the supplies you need for them can be found at any petstore with the exception of hedgehog food.
-I have placed many of them in schools as classroom pets as they are really cool pets that children are very intrigued by and can learn alot from.
-They are excellent "first" pets for kids and easy to maintain with adult supervision.
+They are easy to keep as pets, all the supplies you need for them can be found at any petstore with the exception of hedgehog food (order online).
+I have placed many of them in schools as classroom pets as they are cool animals that children are very intrigued by and can learn alot from.
+They can make good "first" pets for kids with adult supervision.

 Costs for keeping a Pet Hedgehog: